initmahesh/MLAI-community-labs/Lab-0/Lab-0.1/Generation_GPT_NoRAG.md

 # Welcome to Lab 0.1
 ## In this Lab we will show you how to Generated/analyse contracts using GPT-3.5-turbo 16k context length.
-### We will also stumble across an error which might seem like the end of the world but we will fix it using a, awesome technique called RAG, so hang tight.
+### We will also stumble across an error which might seem like the end of the world but we will fix it using an awesome technique called RAG, so hang tight.

 ### Pre-requisites